I teach awakening.

-I am Arthur D. Saftlas, also known as Nirvan, a name given to me by the great master, Osho.
-I am a Transpersonal Counselor, and a Zen master.
-I can help you change something you would like to change, and I can assist you if you are stuck somewhere on the path to enlightenment.
+I am Arthur D. Saftlas, also known as Nirvan, a name given to me by the great enlightened master, Osho.
+I am a Relationship Counselor and a Meditation Teacher.

-The difference between my counseling and traditional therapy is that I don't get caught up with you in your story.
-I don't listen to you endlessly twice a week for years to dwell on your issues.
-The clients that come to me usually have been down that road.
-They are often desperate for change and are willing to hear the truth that I impart from an intuitive and insightful gift of communication.
+I do not diagnose you, prescribe medications, or commiserate with you endlessly about issues twice a week for twenty years.
+The people who come to me usually have been down that road.
+They are often desperate for change and are open to hear truths I share from an intuitive and insightful gift of communication.

 You may know you are your own worst enemy, but do you know why or how this has come about?
 Would you like to change this?